frankcaron/Stormpath_PHP_StaleCleanupUtil/README.md

 Stormpath Disabled User Clean-up Utility
 =================

-This is a simple PHP utility which will return a report of disabled users in a specified Stormpath application and provide a control to bulk enable them.
+This is a simple PHP utility which will return a report of users across a tenant's directories and provides a simple utility to toggle user account statuses en masse.

 This is an example of using the Stormpath PHP SDK for the purposes of manipulating a cloud-based, federated user store enabled by Stormpath's solution.